colin-hofer/yap/docs/approach.md

 - Home: saved swarms, nearby peers, unread activity, pending invites, and pairing prompts
 - Chat: selected swarm timeline, peer sidebar, status line, and multiline composer
+- The composer stays focused; the timeline is read-only and scrollable

 The UI only talks to the `internal/app` service.
 It never mutates persistence or libp2p state directly.